anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 {{-svcb-for-dns}}, {{-ddr}} and {{-dnr}} introduced ways to discover the encrypted DNS configuration of resolvers, both over DNS and in a local network using Router Advertisements or DHCP.
-They use SVCB records or their svcParam definitions to carry the information on a resolver.
+They use SVCB records or their SvcParam definitions to carry the information on a resolver.
 However, so far only DNS transfer protocols based on Transport Layer Security (TLS) were accounted for, namely DNS over TLS (DoT) {{-dot}}, DNS over HTTPS (DoH) {{-doh}}, and DNS over Dedicated QUIC (DoQ) {{-doq}}.
 This document aims to bridge this gap for DNS over CoAP (DoC) {{-doc}}.